 - We had a response ready for any attendee: “This year we decided to have as sustainable a menu as possible.
 This meant we chose local and seasonal ingredients and opted to avoid meat or fish.
 The food is of the highest standard and cost us no less than the meat or fish options.
-The decision was made on a sustainability and environmental basis only and we hope you support our decision.”
+The decision was made on sustainability and environmental basis only and we hope you support our decision.”

 And that was it.
 No song or dance, no big announcement.
 We made it appear quite normal to have a vegetarian menu at a conference.

 Why isn’t it normal?
-Perhaps if more of us to take this bold sustainable step, even the delegates who notice won’t find it peculiar.
-And you never know, maybe we #EventProfs can show that we do know the true impact of our events and we are keen to do something positive.
+Perhaps if more of us take this bold sustainable step, even the delegates who notice won’t find it peculiar.
+And you never know, maybe we #Eventprofs can show that we do know the true impact of our events and we are keen to do something positive.